 Essential Knowledge and Practices

 Each standard is expanded in the Essential Knowledge and Practices column.
 What each student should know and be able to do as evidence of understanding of the standard is identified here.
 This is not meant to be an exhaustive list nor is a list that limits what is taught in the classroom.
 It is meant to be the key knowledge and practices that define the standard.
 Science and engineering practices are highlighted with a leaf bullet (see footer).

+The VDOE Standards of Learning Curriculum Framework is informed by the Next Generation Science Standards.

 Kindergarten